-Unless you are paying an ongoing maintenance fee, you can safely assume that most web designers will not be doing backups or updating anything in the back end of your site past the launch unless you specifically ask and more money changes hands.
+Unless you are paying an ongoing maintenance fee as part of a WordPress maintenance package, you can safely assume that most web designers will not be doing backups or updating anything in the back end of your site past the launch unless you specifically ask and more money changes hands.

 Your web developer should:

 - Give you login access to the backend of your website